Tuesday, 12 March 2024

 Preliminary sculpt of the monster suit by Francis Coates

 At the film's climax, Sam has fully transformed into a skeletal, biomechanical alien, seen only very briefly in close-up shot.
-The final alien was realized both as a mostly immobile full-body puppet for distance shots.
+I'm not sure if there was more than one puppet made for the monster, but I'd imagine the close-ups were of a puppet (though Francis Coates recalls it as a radio controlled one).

 Sources: